 We recognise that this is a very difficult and worrying time for doctors.
 Our professional standards provide a framework for ethical decision making in a wide range of situations.
 They should be followed as far as practical in the circumstances.
 We're regularly updating our advice for doctors as the situation develops.

-Doctors' use of social media
+Doctors' use of social media (summary)

 The standards expected of doctors do not change because they are communicating through social media rather than face to face or through other traditional media, but new challenges can arise.

 This guidance tells you the benefits and risks to consider when using social media platforms such as Twitter, Instagram, Facebook or YouTube for patient care or discussing patients and their care.

 It includes advice on how to avoid breaching confidentiality.
 It also deals with other issues like what to do if a patient contacts you through your personal profile, and managing conflicts of interest in the online environment.

 This guidance came into effect 22 April 2013.

 You can download the guidance in English or Welsh.